hnky/blog/custom-vision-jetson-nano.md

 # Running a GPU enabled Azure Custom Vision container on a NVidia Jetson nano

+In this article we will go through the steps needed to run Custom Vision Containers created with Microsoft Azure Custom Vision.
+An AI service and end-to-end platform for applying computer vision to your specific scenario.
+At the end of this walk through you are running your own models on a GPU enabled NVidia Jetson nano in a Docker Container.

 ## 1 - Setup your device

-Install OS
+First you have to setup your device with the lastest version and change some settings.

+### 1.1 Install the latest operating system.
+Install the latest version of the operating system on the Jetson Nano.
+The NVidia learn website has a great tutorial for that.
+[Follow the instructions here](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit).
+When the device boots and the desktop appears on the screen you can continue with the next step.

+### 1.2 Configure the Jetson nan.

-Set the Nano in high-power (10W) mode:
+- Set the Nano in high-power (10W) mode:
 ```
 sudo nvpmodel -m 0
 ```

-Set the NVidia runtime as a default runtime in Docker.
+- Set the NVidia runtime as a default runtime in Docker.
 Your /etc/docker/daemon.json file should look like this.
 ```
 {